Doctor Who and Boon Actor David Daker Actor Passes Away at 90

 • David Daker, best known for playing Harry Crawford in Boon and roles in Doctor Who and Coronation Street, has died at 90

-• His family confirmed he passed away on April 30, 2026, though the news only became public on June 21, 2026
+• His family confirmed that he had passed away on April 30, 2026, although the news only became public on June 21, 2026

-• Daker's career spanned over four decades, with his final screen appearance in Holby City in 2009
+• Daker's extensive career spanned over four decades, with his final appearance on screen taking place in Holby City in 2009

 The British television world is mourning the loss of David Daker, the beloved veteran actor who died on April 30, 2026, at the age of 90.